ftsrg/ingraph/README.md

 ### Eclipse

-Start with Eclipse Modeling and install Xtend or start with Eclipse DSL.
+1. Start with Eclipse Modeling.
+1. Install the **Xtend IDE** from the Mars/Neon update site.

-For the Gradle projects, go to the **Eclipse Marketplace**, e.g. the **Buildship: Eclipse Plug-ins for Gradle**.
+1. Go to the **Eclipse Marketplace**, e.g. the **Buildship: Eclipse Plug-ins for Gradle**.
 You may also want to install the Eclipse Groovy tooling from <https://github.com/groovy/groovy-eclipse/wiki> to provide an editor for the `.gradle` configuration files.

 #### Troubleshooting for Eclipse